Functional Approach to Yoga and Meditation

-Whether it’s getting ready for the day or taking time to slow down for the evening, this one hour class will focus on gentle poses and working with the breath to release tension and stress.
+Whether it’s getting ready for the day or taking time to slow down for the evening, this one-hour class will focus on gentle poses and work with the breath to release tension and stress.
 Enjoy a slower-paced, nurturing practice, incorporating yin and restorative poses.

 Moving (Yang) with Yin

 This class blends Hatha style with Yin style poses.
-A more active yet meditative warm-up will ease us into the longer held poses of the practice.
+A more active yet meditative warm-up will ease us into the long-held poses of the practice.
 This class is a wonderful preparation for meditation or for a relaxing evening.

 Yoga Nidra is the practice of listening and awareness of sensations.
 It’s a systematic method of complete relaxation, holistically addressing our physiological, neurological, and subconscious needs.
 The practice is a great way to ease into meditation, a guided relaxation where we drop down into a quieter state.

 Tight hips seem to be a common problem for everybody — from athletes to those with desk jobs.
 Most of these pains are from mechanical stress, mental stress and normal wear-and-tear upon the spinal joints.
 If you have tight hips, you can expect to have problems with your hip joints and lower back which provide the base of support for your body.
 Cyclists, runners, and other athletes often experience the same tightened muscle groups from repeatedly using one set of muscles which causes muscle imbalance.
 And in most all sporting activities, good hip strength and flexibility is one of the keys to optimum performance.

 When the dense muscles surrounding the hips get stiff, the lower back has to compensate the work by doing the hip’s job of flexing and extending the leg and hip.
 This, in turn, pulls your lumbar out of alignment causing lower back pain.